 Ken: I was a little later starting.
 After finishing university in the early 80's, I spent three and a half years backpacking around the world.
 So, it's been a lifelong passion for both of us.

-Ken & Cally: We like to organise all aspects of our own travel.
+Ken & Cally: We like to organize all aspects of our own travel.
 The planning and research is half the fun.
 So we rarely take group trips except the occasional day trip.